fclubb/fclubb.github.io/_pages/publications.md

 ## Journal articles

-Towers, A., Mudd, S.M., Attal, M. and **Clubb, F.J.** (submitted) Controls on fluvial grain sizes in post-glacial landscapes, _Earth Surface Dynamics_
+Towers, A., Mudd, S.M., Attal, M. and **Clubb, F.J.** (in review) Controls on fluvial grain sizes in post-glacial landscapes, _Earth Surface Dynamics_

 Oliveira Guirro, M., Hodge, R., **Clubb, F.J.**, and Turnbull, L. (in review) Network-scale dynamics of alluvial cover in a mixed bedrock-alluvial river, _Journal of Geophysical Research: Earth Surface_